rafalh/dashfaction/README.md

         +Min Percentage: 51
     $DF Vote Extend: true

+Other options:

+    // Time duration in ms of player invulnerability after respawn
+    $DF Spawn Protection Duration: 1500

 License
 -------
 Most of Dash Faction source code is licensed under Mozilla Public License 2.0.
 It is available in the GitHub repository.